 Wolfgang (1968) further argues that before a member of the upper class acts, he reasons that he has a considerable portion of his ego-involvement and investment in social life to lose, should his violent act become detected.
-However, he does not explair why the unskilled group commits most homicides.
+However, he does not explain why the unskilled group commits most homicides.
 Rather he explains that whenever upper class people commit homicide, the likelihood is that they are suffering from a major psychopathology.
 However, the reason given for persons in upper class committing homicide may not be the only one.
 Probably, they may commit homicide out of provocation.
 Mungai (1979:78) found that 24.4% of violent offenders studied had no income or had an income of less than one hundred shillings per month.
 Evidently, the study does not suggest a direct relationship between low incomes and violent crimes.
-However, competition for scarce resources may lead to conflict that may culminate in violent crimes and the study sought to ascertain this assumption.
+However, competition for scarce resources may lead to conflict that may culminate in violent crimes.
+Hence, individuals in low socio-economic status are likely to be involved in violent crimes and the study sought to ascertain this assumption.